Let's do a quick update so I don't feel completely guilty about not posting lately.

 The mind can capture and distort.
 The camera is reliable and true to each person’s perspective.
 I choose photography as a basis for my work (always with natural light, so nothing is forced).
 A photo reveals my design, my perspective.
 Then, when I choose the media, that too is my interpretation of the subject.
 There is the practical decision, based on the juxtaposition of dark and light; the need for blending or layering; the degree of vibrancy and definition.
 Then there is my emotional choice, which involves my enjoyment, my pleasure: watercolor is subtle, but with each fresh layer it becomes stronger.
 Time delivers a different outcome than one might expect, and I lead the piece to its finish.

+My process when painting involves first analyzing the infinite amount of layers.
 I decipher the best way to break down the complexity.
 A watercolor piece requires time to build, to develop with care.
 The process is one of patience, until the right moment comes along and the passion takes over.
 Then time means nothing.
 Yes, sometimes watercolor can be unforgiving.
 Other times, mistakes can almost be washed away.
 They may barely show through, but they are still there and make their marks.
 Watercolor is appropriate in nature.
 Nature provides beautiful results over time, like rings developing in a tree, or moss growing on a birdhouse.
 Just as the subject took time to become what it is, I must have the patience to provide a correct interpretation.